Large deviation results for Critical Multitype Galton-Watson trees: Introduction and Background

-In the article \cite{KI11a} a new type of conditioning involving the number of leaves of the Galton-Watson tree have been introduced in order to analyse a specific discrete probabilistic model, namely dissections of a regular polygon with Boltzmann weights. \cite{RD11} dealt with the more general conditioning on having a fixed number of vertices with degree in a given set.
-Further, the article \cite{KI11b} investigated the asymptotic behaviour of critical Galton-Watson trees whose offspring distribution may have infinite variance, conditioned on having a large fixed number of vertices with degree in a given set.

-Large deviation analysis of Galton-Watson trees conditioned on the total size was first studied by Dembo, M\"{o}rters and Sheffied ~\cite{DMS03}.
-In this article, notions of shift-invariance and specific relative entropy-as typically understood for Markov fields on deterministic graphs such as $\mathbb Z^d$ was extended to Markov fields on random trees.
-With these concepts, large deviation principles for empirical measures of a class of random trees including multitype Galton-Watson trees conditioned to have exactly $n$ vertices were proved in a topology \emph{stronger} than the weak topology.
-Their analysis have shown that large deviation results, which are well-known for classical Markov chains, can be extended to Markov chains indexed by random trees with offspring laws which have superexponential decay at infinity.i.e.
-Offspring law $p(\cdot)$ with all its exponential moments finite.
+Large deviation studies of critical Galton-Watson trees conditioned on the total size was first studied by Dembo, M\"{o}rters and Sheffield ~\cite{DMS03}.
+In their article, concepts such as shift-invariance and specific relative entropy were extended to Markov fields on random trees.
+With these concepts, large deviation principles for empirical measures of a class of random trees including Galton-Watson trees conditioned to have exactly $n$ vertices were proved in a topology \emph{stronger} than the weak.
+The strong topology (which necessitated the use of strict moment assumption) restricted their study to only Galton-Watson trees with offspring laws super-exponentially decay at infinity. i.e. offspring law $p(\cdot)$ with all its exponential moments finite.

-In the course of the proof of their main result, large deviation principle for the empirical offspring measure of multitype Galton-Watson trees, see \cite{AN72}, whose exponential moments are all finite was established in their topology, see \cite{DMS03}.
+Their paper also look at the large deviation principle for the empirical offspring measure of multitype Galton-Watson trees but for only offspring laws with all exponential moments finite, see \cite{DMS03}.

-However, their result failed to address offspring laws which have sub-exponential and exponential decaying function at infinity.
-Example, a {\em Markov chain indexed by geometric $ \sfrac 1 2$ offspring law} which may be described as follows : First we sample a tree from a set of Galton-Watson trees with geometric distribution with parameter $\sfrac{1}{2},$ and then, given this tree, we run a Markov chain on the vertices of the tree in such a way that the state of a vertex depends only on the state of its parent.
-The result of this two-step experiment can also be interpreted as a \emph{typed tree}.

-The aim of this article is to carry out a non-tivial extension of the large deviation principle for tree indexed markov chain of \cite[Theorem~2.2]{DMS03} to cover offspring laws not discussed by \cite{DMS03}.
+The aim of this article is to carry out a non-trivial extension of the large deviation principle for the tree indexed Markov chain of \cite[Theorem~2.2]{DMS03} to cover offspring laws not discussed by the paper, for example, a {\em Markov chain indexed by geometric $ \sfrac 1 2$ offspring law}.

-To be specific, we prove a joint large deviation principle for the empirical pair measure and empirical offspring measure of multitype Galton-Watson trees with offspring laws which have finite second moments.
-This includes offspring laws considered in ~\cite{DMS03}.
+To be specific, we prove a joint large deviation principle for the empirical pair measure and empirical offspring measure of multitype Galton-Watson trees having critical offspring laws with finite second moments.
+This includes offspring laws considered by ~\cite{DMS03}.